-Key principles for processing a decommissioning plan are that all financially profitable and recoverable oil and gas resources must have been produced, that the decommissioning project is cost-effective and that the project can be carried out within an acceptable framework with regard to HSE and other users of the sea.
+Key principles for processing a decommissioning plan are that all financially profitable and recoverable oil and gas resources must have been produced, that the decommissioning project is cost-effective and that the project can be carried out within an acceptable framework regarding health, safety and environment (HSE) and other users of the sea.

 At present, the authorities have processed and approved a total of about 20 decommissioning plans, six of them in the last two years.
-Over the next decade, it is expected that between 20 and 30 currently producing fields will shut down production and dispose the facilities.
+During the next five-year period, up to 25 per cent of the fields currently on stream can be closed.
+That might sound dramatic, but their collective output is so small that it adds only marginally to the total production on the shelf.
 However, it is difficult to estimate exactly when producing fields will shut down.
 The figure below shows how the presumed final production year for a selection of fields has changed between the reporting in 1995, 2002 and 2017.

 The field lifetimes are extended